elipapa/markdown-cv/index.md

 `2021`
 __University of Oxford__ Research Assistant – AI and Music
--	Develop and assess computational composition tools built on Python/PyTorch.
+Develop and assess computational composition tools built on Python/PyTorch.
 Methods include (auto) ethno-musical, interview and participatory design.

 ## Internships

 `2021 - 2022`
 __Imperial War Museum__
-- Conduct and analyse focus group research on digital accessibility and museum informatics in the new hollocaust galleries
+Conduct and analyse focus group research on digital accessibility and museum informatics in the new hollocaust galleries

 `2021`
 __Stanford and Goldsmiths, University of London__ – [HybridLive](https://gtr.ukri.org/projects?ref=AH%2FV009567%2F1)
-- Intern under Prof. Atau Tanaka, assessing use-cases of creativity support tools in telematic musical improvisation
+Intern under Prof. Atau Tanaka, assessing use-cases of creativity support tools in telematic musical improvisation

 `2015 - 2016`
-__Kings College London and the University of Surrey__ – Beyond HRV: attractor reconstruction with cardiovascular waveform data
+__Kings College London and the University of Surrey__ – Beyond HRV: Attractor Reconstruction With Cardiovascular Waveform Data

-- Prototype biomedical signal processing software in MATLAB and write summary reports.
+Prototype biomedical signal processing software in MATLAB and write summary reports.
 (Professor Philip Aston went on to present work from this project at the fields institute)